ChronoRoot/ChronoRootFleet/README.md

 ## Installation

-The Fleet Commander can run in Docker (recommended for PCs/servers) or directly on bare metal (recommended when the master is a Raspberry Pi on the lab subnet).
+The Fleet Commander can run in Docker (recommended for PCs/servers) or directly on a Raspberry Pi.

 ### Option 1: Docker (PC / Server)